 Every day throughout the course you will receive daily emails with invites and suggestions for your daily practice, including some short recordings of meditation practices.

-It's been a while since I've update my blog, I confess to not really using it and instead using Instagram and Facebook for updates.
-However I wanted to pop on here and update you on the measures I am taking in order to support participants to feel safe on sessions during the Covid-19 Pandemic.
+It's been a while since I've updated the blog, I confess to not really using it and instead using Instagram and Facebook for updates.
+However I wanted to pop on here and update you on the measures I am taking in order to support participants in feeling safe on sessions during the Covid-19 Pandemic.

-Whilst all sessions are outdoors and therefore relatively easy to maintain social distancing guidelines it is important that as a guide I stay up to date with current advice, and do my best to let you know what things will look like.
+Whilst all sessions are outdoors and therefore relatively easy to maintain social distancing guidelines whilst enjoying the fresh forest air, it is important that as a guide I stay up to date with current advice, and do my best to let you know what things will look like.

 - For now all group sessions will have no more than 5 participants, with me guiding that makes a maximum of 6 people at an event.